-The Canadian citizen had accepted an invitation from the State Museum of Auschwitz to attend the 50th Anniversary of the opening of the former concentration camp where millions — mainly Jews — had been murdered.
+The Canadian citizen had accepted an invitation from the State Museum of Auschwitz to attend the 50th Anniversary of the opening of the former extermination camp where millions — mainly Jews — had been murdered.

 Tagging along were several members of the Canadian media, myself included.

-OUR TIME AT AUSCHWITZ
+OUR TIME AT THE CAMP

 Every part of the extermination complex had its own horror stories, and there were a lot of them.
 Millions, when you come to think of it.
-Just when Sigmund talked about something incredible, we’d walk a ways and he’d reveal something more riveting.
-At the end of a long day, I was left thinking, this can’t be true.
-But it was.
+Just when Sigmund spoke about something incredible, we’d walk a bit and he’d reveal something even more riveting.
+Crazy.

 Sigmund’s underwear was changed — not every day — but every few months.
 Let that sink in … every few months.